Treaties of Erzurum: Legacy

-The 1847 treaty was revoked by Iran after World War I and the establishment of the Mandatory Iraq.
+The 1847 treaty was revoked by Iran after World War I and the establishment of Mandatory Iraq.
 In the years just before World War I, Britain and Russia made new attempts to push a final settlement on the border, and more particularly on the Shatt al-Arab.
-On December 21, 1911, a protocol additional to the 1847 Treaty was signed between the two empires at Tehran.
-The objective of this protocol was to revive Articles 1-3, and the parties accepted that any claims that could not be settled would refer to Article 4.
-After the compromise was laid down in the Protocol of Constantinople on November 17, 1913, the Ottoman Empire gave up the whole anchorage at Khorramshahr, which was essential for the exploitation of the oil concession that the British were holding from Iran, and which until after World War II, would be the most important in the whole Persian Gulf area.
+On 21 December 1911, a protocol additional to the 1847 Treaty was signed between the two empires at Tehran.
+The objective of this protocol was to revive Articles 1–3, and the parties accepted that any claims that could not be settled would refer to Article 4.
+After the compromise was laid down in the Protocol of Constantinople on 17 November 1913, the Ottoman Empire gave up the whole anchorage at Khorramshahr, which was essential for the exploitation of the oil concession that the British were holding from Iran, and which until after World War II, would be the most important in the whole Persian Gulf area.
 Iraq gained territory near Naft Khana, where oil was also found later.
 The 1913 protocol also provided for the continuation of the activities of the commission.
 While the commission had made great progress by 1914, the eruption of war impeded the ratification and implementation of its achievements.

 After the foundation of the Kingdom of Iraq at the end of the war, Iran proceeded to reject the additional protocols that were added onto the 1847 treaty.
 This led to continuous conflict between the two states, to the point where it was submitted to the Council of the League of Nations which only helped to clear some misunderstandings and barriers that led to the facilitation of a new treaty in 1937.
-This treaty was The Treaty of Tehran which was signed on July 4, 1937.
+This treaty was The Treaty of Tehran which was signed on 4 July 1937.
 The Treaty of Tehran confirmed the previous treaties, but stipulated a new concession to Iran.
 Over a stretch of a few miles, between Khorramshahr and the great oil refinery at Abadan, the borderline between the two states was now fixed at the 'thalweg' which was the line formed by the lowest points in the valley and the river in the Shatt al-Arab, while for the rest of its course, the Shatt al-Arab remained fully under the sovereignty of Iraq.

 After the Ba'ath rose to power in Iraq in 1968, the Iranian government rejected the 1937 treaty.
-Unresolved disputes over this part of the border would lead to the 1974–75 Shatt al-Arab conflict.
-This conflict sparked the Iraq-Iran war and Iraq proceeded to attack Iran on September 22, 1980.
+Unresolved disputes over this part of the border would lead to the 1974–1975 Shatt al-Arab conflict.
+This conflict later sparked the Iran–Iraq War when Iraq proceeded to attack Iran on 22 September 1980.
 Saddam Hussein sought to counter the revolutionary government of Ayatollah Khomeini, which had been attempting to destabilize Iraq's ruling Ba'ath government.
-The ground invasion delivered Saddam the Shatt al-Arab waterway, thereby increasing Iraq's access to the Persian Gulf and redressing the humiliating concessions Saddam had been forced to make in the Algiers Accord of March 6, 1975.
-The Iran-Iraq War lasted nearly eight years and ended on August 20, 1988 with the acceptance of the United Nations Security Council Resolution in 1987, first by Iraq and then by Iran.
+The ground invasion delivered Saddam the Shatt al-Arab waterway, thereby increasing Iraq's access to the Persian Gulf and redressing the humiliating concessions Saddam had been forced to make in the Algiers Accord of 6 March 1975.

+The Iran–Iraq War lasted nearly eight years and ended on 20 August 1988 with the acceptance of the United Nations Security Council Resolution in 1987, first by Iraq and then by Iran.
 This resulted in Saddam Hussein reconfirming the border that had been settled by the 1975 compromise.
-Today, Iran-Iraq relations have simmered down, with the two countries becoming trading partners.
-Iraq has an embassy in Tehran and three consulates in Kermanshah, Ahvaz, and Mashhad, while Iran has six diplomatic representative offices in Iraq including Baghdad, Basrah, Erbil, Karbala, Najaf, and Sulaymaniyah.
-However, Kurdistan which is led by the Kurdistan Democratic Party (KDP), is still not its own country and there are still some occasional disputes that occur with the Iranians, and the Turks as well.
+Today, Iran–Iraq relations have simmered down, with the two countries becoming trading partners.
+Iraq has an embassy in Tehran and three consulates in Kermanshah, Ahvaz, and Mashhad, while Iran has six diplomatic representative offices in Iraq including Baghdad, Basra, Erbil, Karbala, Najaf, and Sulaymaniyah.